gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 ### Conclusion
 - In this section you created variables inside a playbook and recalled the variables to complete a task execution.
-- When multiple commands are present, the "register" variable becomes an array to store the multiplee command outputs.
-We used BLAH.stdout_lines[n] to print them out separately.
+- When multiple commands are given to the ios_command module, the results of each command output are stored in individual <variable>.stdout_lines array items.
+They can be recalled individually by referencing their order in the array.
+Ex:  <variable>.stdout_lines[n]
 - Review the section and discuss if you have any questions.

 ### Reference